 Based on all the work that we did, and some usability tests conducted on some wireframe prototypes, we eventually settled on this simplified content architecture for the system.

 We had successfully completed a lot of UX work in a short amount of time.
 We did multiple rounds of user testing, iterated on designs, and completed a visual rendering of all the wireframes.
-Despite achieving our design goals, it was decided to launch with a significantly reduced feature set.
-It was unfortunate because those kinds of last minute changes can have a negative impact on the user experience of a product, and more importantly, many of the business metrics that you’re trying to improve.
+Despite achieving our design goals, it was decided to launch with a significantly reduced feature set, which was unfortunate since those kinds of changes can have a negative impact on the user experience of a product.
 In scenarios like these, it is critical to keep focus and quickly follow up with additional product iterations to both react to feedback and integrate the features that were left out.
 Your users will greatly benefit from it!